 The oil and natural gas reserves contained in this presentation have generally been prepared in accordance with Canadian disclosure standards, which are not comparable in all respects of United States or other foreign disclosure standards.
-For example, the United States Securities and Exchange Commission (the "SEC") generally permits oil and gas issuers, in their filings with the SEC, to disclose only proved reserves (as defined in SEC rules), but permits the optional disclosure of "probable reserves" and "possible reserves" (each as defined differently from the SEC rules) but also probable reserves and permits optional disclosure of "possible reserves", each as defined in NI 51-101.
-Accordingly, "proved reserves" and "possible reserves disclosed in this presentation may not be comparable to US standards, and in this presentation, Veren has disclosed reserves designated as "proved plus probable reserves".
-Probable reserves are higher risk and are generally believed to be less likely to be accurately estimated or recovered than "probable reserves".
+For example, the United States Securities and Exchange Commission (the "SEC") generally permits oil and gas issuers, in their filings with the SEC, to disclose only proved reserves (as defined in SEC rules), but permits the optional disclosure of "probable reserves" and "possible reserves" (each as defined in SEC rules).
+Canadian securities laws require oil and gas issuers, in their filings with Canadian securities regulators, to disclose not only proved reserves (which are defined differently from the SEC rules) but also probable reserves and permits optional disclosure of "possible reserves", each as defined in NI 51-101.
+Accordingly, "proved reserves" and "possible reserves" disclosed reserves designated as "proved plus probable reserves".
+Probable reserves are higher-risk and are generally believed to be less likely to be accurately estimated or recovered than "probable reserves".
 In addition, under Canadian disclosure requirements and industry practice, reserves and production are reported using gross volumes, which are volumes prior to deduction of royalties and similar payments.
 The SEC rules require reserves and production to be presented using net volumes, after deduction of applicable royalties and similar payments.
 Moreover, Veren has determined and disclosed estimated future net revenue from its' reserves using forecast prices and costs, whereas the SEC rules require that reserves be estimated using a 12-month average price, calculated as the arithmetic average of the first-day-of-the-month price for each month within the 12-month period prior to the end of the reporting period.
 Consequently, Veren's reserve estimates and production volumes in this presentation may not be comparable to those made by companies using United States reporting and disclosure standards.
-Further, the SEC rules are based on unescalated costs and forecasts.
-All